Ucnt/aws-s3-webpage-searcher/README.md

 ## Notes
 - Edit the module/testupload.txt file to be personalized.
 It has my info in it for now :)
 - This is tested on Ubuntu and Python 3.6.5
+- "amazonaws.com" will sometimes be found in the source code but no bucket found.
+Manual analyisis is then required.
+Sometimes it's bad regex.
+Sometimes it's not actually loading content.
+- There may be a few FPs, e.g. on non-existent buckets if "-us-east-1" is in the bucket name but it's removed.